nigelfiler/KAD32-NMEA2000/README.md

 **Boost Pressure** uses a 0-30psi (0.5-4.5v) pressure transducer, this is mounted in the engine inlet manifold where there is a blanking plug.

 **Coolant Temperature** uses a standard Engine temperature sender mounted in the thermostat housing.
-The KAD32 has a spare location for this.
+The KAD32 has a spare location for this, formerly used for the overheat sender that is now in the exhaust manifold.
 I used an earth insulated type.
-M18x1.5
+M18x1.5 - There are now 2 senders in the housing, the orignal Volvo one for the temperature gauge and the new one for this project.

 Temperature sender was calibrated using the Steinhart-Hart equation.
 Calibrated on the bench at 7c, 21c, 68c.
 Code uses EMWA (Moving average filter) - this provides a stable temperature reading, without it the temperature reading was slighly erratic.

+When cruising at 3100-3300 RPM the temerature is stable on both engines at 84.5c.
+Running the engine at WOT both engine temperatures rose to 86c.
+This level of accuracy will help to show any early problems on the engines.

 ## Screenshots
 Here is my chart plotter receiving data from my sensors: [Chart Plotter](./Chartplotter.jpeg)